ElsaMarie D’Silva is currently the Founder & CEO of Red Dot Foundation (Safecity) which is a platform that crowdsources personal

 S: What has been your proudest moment with respect to Safecity?

-We have several proud moments.
+E: My personal moment of glory was when I recently received the Vital Voices Global Leadership Award in the presence of my hero, Secretary Hillary Clinton.E: We have several proud moments.
 Especially when we do workshops and campaigns, women and girls share how our work has helped them return to school, confidently access public spaces, confidently interact with male members in society and confidently stand up for themselves.
-We have several stories that can be found in the Safecity blog
+We have several stories that can be found in the Safecity blog section.

 E: No, I don’t miss my previous job.
 I am on a plane often enough even in my current role.
 I do believe there is a time and place for everything and I had a great time in my previous career but my current one drives me at the moment.
 It is meaningful and satisfying.